 Yom Kippur Traditions

 The day before Yom Kippur (and fasting), a special and bountiful meal is enjoyed with a candle lighting at the end of the meal.
 Many people remember those who passed before them.
-Some Jews also visit cemeteries on this day before Yom Kippur.
+Some Jewish people also visit cemeteries on the day before Yom Kippur.

 Another tradition leading up to Yom Kippur is to perform charitable acts.
-Many Jews give money or time to the poorest amongst them.
+Many people give money or time to the poorest among them.

-After Yom Kippur ends with the shofar, there is much celebration, music, and dancing.
+After the holiday ends with the shofar, there is much celebration, music, and dancing.
 A festive “break-the-fast” meal is served with lots of satisfying breakfast foods such as bagels and spreads, kugel, blintzes, and egg dishes.
 See how to make your own bagels!

 If you observe Yom Kippur, please share your traditions below!